 - Cave 2 – very unusual chapel – round in plan and domed.
 It consists of round room with shrine – dagoba – in the centre.
 Diameter of this cave is 7.7 m, plinth – 1.3 m high and dome additionaly 1.6 m high – thus the height of cave reaches 2.9 – 3 m.
 Shrine is surrounded by 12 octagonal pillars some 1.2 m from dagoba.

 Pillars contain traces of paintings – once they were lavishly covered with bright drawings.
-In fact whole cave was painted – patches of color still are visible on the aisle roof and lower circle of dome.
+In fact, the whole cave was painted – patches of color still are visible on the aisle roof and lower circle of the dome.

 - Cave 3 – small vihara.
-It had the following parts – open verandah, cell to the right, middle room and two cells in the rear wall of middle room.
+It had the following parts – open verandah, cell to the right, middle room, and two cells in the rear wall of the middle room.

 This cave has been turned into a shrine of Hindu goddess Tulja.
 Two cells in the rear part have been united into one room.
 This room now contains some 0.9 m high figure of goddess – she has eight hands and is riding a lion.

 - Cave 4 – row of three cells.
 Walls diving these cells alter have been blown up by gunpowder.

 - Cave 5 – small cell with narrow passage leding to it.

 - Cave 6 – two cells divided by a wall.